 BlackLine is non-judgmental, affirming and supportive, listener-witnessing and information gathering about your experience.

 BlackLine is a 24-hour hotline geared towards the Black, Black LGBTQI, Brown, Native and Muslim community.
-However, no one will be turned away for accessing the line.
+However, no one will be turned away from the Hotline.

-The purpose of the BlackLine is provide people with an avenue to report negative, physical and inappropriate contact with police and vigilantes.
-Vigilante contact is included, due to what happens to folks in rural and suburban communities from local community member.
-BlackLine is an anonymous and confidential avenue to report these interactions.
-BlackLine can gather the needed information to share with local community organizers and officials on the best response to this type of police and vigilante contact.
+The purpose of the BlackLine is to provide people with an anonymous and confidential avenue to report negative, physical, and inappropriate contact with police and vigilantes.
+We include vigilante contact because of what can happen to folks in rural and suburban communities at the hands of local community members.
+BlackLine can gather needed information to share with local community organizers and officials to create the most effective response to police and/or vigilante contact.

-Another component of the BlackLine is to provide immediate crisis counseling to those who call upset, need to talk with someone immediately, in distress.
-For each location in the Hudson Valley, referrals given when/if necessary.
-If the caller is in extreme distress and a harm to himself and others, listener will gather as much information as possible to forward to the appropriate authorities.
+Another component of the BlackLine is to provide immediate crisis counseling to those who are upset, need to talk with someone immediately, or are in distress.
+For each location in the Hudson Valley, referrals can be given when/if necessary.
+If the caller is in extreme distress and a harm to themselves and others, the listener will gather as much information as possible to forward to the appropriate authorities.

-Listeners receive many hours of crisis counseling.
-There are no formal educational requirements.
-Only those who are open, willing, motivated and committed to social change.
-Volunteers can be men and women of all ages, ethnicities, sexual orientations, gender identities and especially those who are bilingual and bicultural.
+There are no formal educational requirements for our listeners, however they receive intensive crisis counseling training.
+We do require that listeners are open, willing, motivated, and committed to social change.
+Volunteers can be people of all ages, ethnicities, sexual orientations, gender identities, and especially those who are bilingual and bicultural.

-BlackLine Training is for people who are interested in becoming a listener for BlackLine.
-You need not have prior experience or qualification in crisis listening, just an interest in collecting data and an ability to listen to people, and life experience.
+BlackLine training is occasionally offered for people who are interested in becoming a listener.
+You need not have prior experience or qualification in crisis listening, just life experience and an ability to listen to people.